SWIFTSIM/swiftgalaxy/docs/source/halo_catalogues/index.rst

 .. note::

-   SOAP records which particles belong to each individual halo in a set of "membership" files, usually found alongside the halo catalogue (e.g. :file:`halo_properties_0123.hdf5`) in a subdirectory, e.g. :file:`membership_0123/membership_0123.hdf5` (there may be several membership files ending in ``.X.hdf5`` if the raw snapshot was originally written in several files). :mod:`swiftgalaxy` expects to find the information contained in these files directly in the (single, monolithic) simulation snapshot file.
+   SOAP records which particles belong to each individual halo in a set of "membership" files, usually found alongside the halo catalogue (e.g. :file:`halo_properties_0123.hdf5`) in a subdirectory, e.g. :file:`membership_0123/membership_0123.hdf5` (there may be several membership files ending in ``.X.hdf5``, where ``X`` is replaced by integers, if the raw snapshot was originally written in several files). :mod:`swiftgalaxy` expects to find the information contained in these files directly in the (single, monolithic) simulation snapshot file.
 The SOAP `code distribution`_ comes with a script ``make_virtual_snapshot.py`` that can create the necessary snapshot file containing the particle membership information.
 The file is "virtual" in the sense that it doesn't directly store (i.e. copy) the data in the snapshot and membership files but instead contains hyperlinks to the existing data files, providing a single file interface to all of the relevant information.
 In our example we could create the "virtual" snapshot file as:

    .. code-block:: bash